NMDA receptor: History

 The discovery of NMDA receptors was followed by the synthesis and study of N-methyl-D-aspartic acid (NMDA) in the 1960s by Jeff Watkins and colleagues.
 In the early 1980s, NMDA receptors were shown to be involved in several central synaptic pathways.
 Receptor subunit selectivity was discovered in the early 1990s, which led to recognition of a new class of compounds that selectively inhibit the NR2B subunit.
 These findings led to vigorous campaign in the pharmaceutical industry.
 From this it was considered that NMDA receptors were associated with a variety of neurological disorders such as epilepsy, Parkinson's, Alzheimer's, Huntington's and other CNS disorders.

 In 2002, it was discovered by Hilmar Bading and co-workers that the cellular consequences of NMDA receptor stimulation depend on the receptor's location on the neuronal cell surface.
 Synaptic NMDA receptors promote gene expression, plasticity-related events, and acquired neuroprotection.
 Extrasynaptic NMDA receptors promote death signaling; they cause transcriptional shut-off, mitochondrial dysfunction, and structural disintegration.
 This pathological triad of extrasynaptic NMDA receptor signaling represents a common conversion point in the etiology of several acute and chronic neurodegenerative conditions.
 The molecular basis for toxic extrasynaptic NMDA receptor signaling was uncovered by Hilmar Bading and co-workers in 2020.
 Extrasynaptic NMDA receptors form a death signaling complex with TRPM4.
 NMDAR/TRPM4 interaction interface inhibitors (also known as interface inhibitors) disrupt the NMDAR/TRPM4 complex and detoxify extrasynaptic NMDA receptors.

 A fortuitous finding was made in 1968 when a woman was taking amantadine as flu medicine and experienced remarkable remission of her Parkinson's symptoms.
 This finding, reported by Scawab et al., was the beginning of medicinal chemistry of adamantane derivatives in the context of diseases affecting the CNS.
 Before this finding, memantine, another adamantane derivative, had been synthesized by Eli Lilly and Company in 1963.
 The purpose was to develop a hypoglycemic drug, but it showed no such efficacy.
 It was not until 1972 that a possible therapeutic importance of memantine for treating neurodegenerative disorders was discovered.
 From 1989 memantine has been recognized to be an uncompetitive antagonist of the NMDA receptor.

 Structure

-Functional NMDA receptors are heterotetramers composed of two GluN1 and typically two GluN2 subunits.
+Functional NMDA receptors are heterotetramers comprising different combinations of the GluN1, GluN2 (A-D), and GluN3 (A-B) subunits derived from distinct gene families (Grin1-Grin3).
+All NMDARs contain two of the obligatory GluN1 subunits, which when assembled with GluN2 subunits of the same type, give rise to canonical diheteromeric (d-) NMDARs (e.g., GluN1-2A-1-2A).
+Triheteromeric NMDARs, by contrast, contain three different types of subunits (e.g., GluN1-2A-1-2B), and include receptors that are composed of one or more subunits from each of the three gene families, designated t-NMDARs (e.g., GluN1-2A-3A-2A).
 There is one GluN1, four GluN2, and two GluN3 subunit encoding genes, and each gene may produce more than one splice variant.